 Chris Petersen’s authentic cowboy blend of country music has given a voice to fans who have felt left behind in the age of pop country.
 With a sound reminiscent to country songs of the 90’s, Chris has drawn influence from artists like Chris Ledoux, George Strait, and Merle Haggard.
 With hard hitting vocals that cut above the driving beat of the band, Chris Petersen’s performances stand out to create a fun, foot stomping experience.

-For his Summer 2019 album, “Cowboy Coming Home” Chris teamed up with Nashville producer, Trent Willmon.
+Chris' album, “Cowboy Coming Home” was produced by Trent Willmon.
 Trent is a seasoned singer/songwriter who has written songs for countless artists including Blake Shelton, Brad Paisley, Eric Church, Montgomery Gentry, Little Big Town, Cody Johnson, and many more.
 As a producer Trent has had exceptional success.
 Trent produced a 2019 Billboard #1 Album, Cody Johnson's, "Aint Nothin to it.
 Trent Willmon said the following about working with Chris, “I feel like Chris Petersen has one of those timeless voices.
 It’s a rare honor to get to work with a real cowboy with such a tireless work ethic and great attitude, and an authentic sense of who he and his audience is.
 I feel like this is a classic album with timeless songs that people will enjoy for decades.”

 For “Cowboy Coming Home,” Chris wrote or co-wrote 11 of the 12 songs.
 The album was recorded at Front Stage Studio in Nashville, TN featuring a live 8 piece band and was released on June 30th 2019.
 Chris' album immediately climbed to the top ten on the Billboard Mountain Region Heatseekers Chart in all genres.
 This is something not easily attained by an independent artist and Chris credits his ultra supportive cowboy fan base as well as manager, McKensie Black, and Producer, Trent Willmon.
 Chris stated, "We have an incredible team with a common vision to bring authentic and original country music to life.
 We built these songs from a lifetime of living them and can't wait to share it all with the people of the country music community."
 The albums popularity has continued to grow with performances at notable venues such as, The Million Dollar Cowboy Bar and the Cheyenne Frontier Days Rodeo.